enzo-project/enzo-e/doc/source/devel/array.rst

 Subarray Examples
 ~~~~~~~~~~~~~~~~~

-We present an extanded example below.
+We present an extended example below.
 We start by defining a subarray,
 ``sub`` of an array ``arr`` (which wraps an existing pointer of data
 and represents the array ``[[0,1,2],[3,4,5]]``).